-How do you stop your performance feeling dead when you come to deliver?
+- How do you keep your performance 'alive' when you come to deliver?

-How do you create details you can repeat as many times as you need to perform - always ‘as if for the first time’?
+- How do you make a performance you can repeat as many times as you need - always ‘as if for the first time’?

 We will work with Shakespeare because it’s hard - a core acting skill is the ability to understand and deliver complex language and thought, without losing spontaneity, physicality and presence.